usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 This file is more complex than our `default.nix`, but it’s manageable when broken down.
 You’re not limited to just one `terranix.nix` file—you can create multiple files and name them however you like.
-The content of this file combines two elements: Terraform converted into Nix syntax and calls to the custom Terranix modules we’ve created.
+The content of this file combines two elements: Terraform converted into Nix syntax and calls to the custom Terranix modules I’ve created.
 I will cover modules in a little bit but take a second and see if you can discern whats happening.

 Here’s how Terranix and Terraform compare when defining configurations.
 The following Nix snippet shows